wikicite/wikicite-data/README.md

 The MD5 hash is commited in git for reference.

-The number of entities ina dump can be counted as following, it is also committed in git:
+The number of entities in a dump is counted as following - it is also committed in git:

     make 20170626/wikidata-20170626-all.ids.count